Melissa Link

 Signature Policies

-Historical Preservation: Link was instrumental in bringing historic protection to the west end of downtown in 2020.
+Historic Preservation: Link was instrumental in bringing historic protection to the west end of downtown in 2020.

-Environmental Advocacy: Link has been a consistent advocate for renewable energy, such as the solar array at the Cedar Creek Water Treatment plant, and for banning plastic bags and styrofoam.
+Environmental Advocacy: Link has been a consistent advocate for renewable energy, such as the solar array at the Cedar Creek Water Treatment plant and for banning plastic bags and styrofoam.

 Voting Record